triumphantomato/cryptsidian/README.md

 3. _File Corruption_ - Do not open files in Obsidian.md (or other app) after encrypting them.
 Contents can become corrupted and irrecoverable.
 The plugin auto-closes all open notes to avoid accidental corruption.

 ### Installation & Use
-Manual: Copy over main.js, cryptsidian.mjs, and manifest.json to your vault in this location: `VaultFolder/.obsidian/plugins/cryptsidian/`.
+Manual: Copy over main.js and manifest.json (from Releases) to your vault in this location: `VaultFolder/.obsidian/plugins/cryptsidian/`.

 Git Clone: `git clone` this repository into `VaultFolder/.obsidian/plugins/cryptsidian` and `npm install` and `npm run dev`.